Coniston

 Coniston has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-A total of one project has been identified by AreaSearch as potentially impacting the area.
-Notable projects include the Wollongong to Coniston Rail Infrastructure Upgrade, Illawarra Renewable Energy Zone (REZ), Wollongong Hospital ED Short Stay Units, and Kenny Street Mixed-Use Tower, with the following list providing details on those most likely to be relevant.
+The performance of an area is significantly influenced by changes in local infrastructure.
+A single project has been identified by AreaSearch as potentially impacting this area.
+Notable projects include the Wollongong to Coniston Rail Infrastructure Upgrade, Illawarra Renewable Energy Zone (REZ), Wollongong Hospital ED Short Stay Units, and Kenny Street Mixed-Use Tower.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.